 Use this new employee onboarding checklist to prepare new hires for work.
 Check if all onboarding processes were conducted (readiness of employee’s workstation and access tools, orientation on company policies, attendance, employee conduct, job expectations, safety measures, and hand over of employee handbook) with the aim to acclimate new hires to the company’s culture and set job expectations for their respective roles.
 (More employee onboarding templates here.)

-As a platform used in implementing and reinforcing business strategies and industry best practices, iAuditor can help your business proactively solve issues through actionable insights.
+As a platform used in implementing and reinforcing business strategies and industry best practices, iAuditor can help your business proactively solve issues through actionable insights and integrations with Business Intelligence (BI) platforms.
 Address potentially expensive problems with corrective actions covered by empowered employees who are trained with the competencies needed for the job, saving your business money and preventing you from incurring losses.

 Available on Android, iOS, and the web, iAuditor is a customizable mobile quality and safety inspection app mainly used to monitor, maintain, and improve quality and safety in numerous industries. iAuditor offers a number of tools, as well as ready-to-use quality and safety templates that can be used by organizations where data accuracy, visibility, efficiency, and automation are crucial for loss prevention.

 Erick Brent Francisco is a content writer and researcher for SafetyCulture since 2018.
 As a content specialist, he is interested in learning and sharing how technology can improve work processes and workplace safety.
 His experience in logistics, banking and financial services, and retail helps enrich the quality of information in his articles.

 In 2021, over 70 percent of Americans said they would prefer to work with people who are different ...